-Although it is possible to effect a repair to minor damage on gutters and downpipes, these should really be viewed as a temporary, rather than a long-term, measure.
+Although it is possible to repair minor damage on gutters and downpipes, these should really be viewed as a temporary, rather than a long-term, measure.

 Spray on repair